tommybobbins/refactored-waddle/README.md

 Policy Denials

 Monitoing Services -> Operation Suite

-Deployment Manager  - [CloudFormation].
+## Deployment Manager  - [CloudFormation].
 YAML/Python/Jinja

+After you have written a configuration file, you can preview the configuration before you create a deployment.
+Previewing a configuration lets you see the resources that Deployment Manager would create but does not actually instantiate any actual resources.
+The Deployment Manager service previews the configuration by:

+Expanding the full configuration, including any templates.
+Creating a deployment and “shell” resources.
+You can preview your configuration by using the --preview query parameter.

-BIG DATA
+## BIG DATA
 ========
 Cloud Data Proc             Managed Hadoop/Map Reduce/Spark/Pig/Hive
 Cloud Data Flow             Serverless Stream and Batch Processing